jaanga/jaanga.github.io/gestification-r2/dev-notes.md

 difference between leap.loop and controller.on for capturing the frame?

 * Add frame data etc to template
-[] Add info link to source code to template
+* Add info link to source code to template
+* Object to object read me needs bringing up to standard

 2015-11-10 ~ Theo